schmidtjacob46/salmonella-amr-prescribing/README.md

 ![Population Density vs. Salmonella AMR Resistance](popdensity_vs_resistance.png)

-This counterintuitive pattern likely reflects differences in agricultural intensity, livestock proximity, and healthcare surveillance infrastructure between rural and urban regions — factors not captured in outpatient Rx data alone.
+This counterintuitive pattern likely reflects differences in agricultural intensity, livestock proximity, and healthcare surveillance infrastructure between rural and urban regions.
+It may also partly reflect a **surveillance bias**: urban areas with denser clinical infrastructure tend to test a broader spectrum of patients, capturing milder cases that would go unsampled in rural settings.
+This could make urban regions appear to have lower AMR prevalence even if true resistance rates are similar.

 ---